chamarapaul/poetic-source/README.md

   ### Contribution Tips
   - Run validation before submitting to ensure your poem meets the requirements
-  - For form-specific rules, check the [forms documentation](http://poeticsource.com/forms)
-  - Consider using the form's constraints to enhance both the code and poetic aspects
+  - Consider using language and form constraints to enhance both the code and poetic aspects

-  Pull requests will be checked for poem validation (`npm run validate-poems`) and poetic form adherence.
+  Pull requests will be checked for poem validation and poetic form adherence.

   ## Technical Details